chaschev/maven-installation-plugin/doc/readme.md

 - Downloading resources from the web (Bootstrap API)
 - Test with: cap4j/ivy/ant installations.
 - Steps to install JRuby/Jython/Groovy on the command line (Bootstrap API)
+- Full installation is possible with maven, because one may deploy versioned zip archives: https://github.com/projectodd/nodyn